-RETURN OF PREMIUM DEATH BENEFIT EXAMPLE
+STANDARD DEATH BENEFIT EXAMPLE

-The purpose of this example is to illustrate the operation of the Return of Premium death benefit.
+The purpose of this example is to illustrate the operation of the standard death benefit.
 The investment results shown are hypothetical and are not representative of past or future performance.
 Actual investment results may be more or less than those shown and will depend upon a number of factors, including the allocation made by an Owner and the Index Performance for the Shield Options chosen.
 The examples do not reflect the deduction of fees and charges, if any, Withdrawal Charges or income taxes and tax penalties.

-Return of Premium Death Benefit
+Standard Death Benefit

-The purpose of this example is to show how partial withdrawals reduce the Return of Premium death benefit proportionally by the percentage reduction in Account Value of the Shield Option(s) and the Fixed Account for each partial withdrawal.
+The purpose of this example is to show how partial withdrawals reduce the standard death benefit proportionately by the percentage reduction in Account Value of the Shield Option(s) and the Fixed Account for each partial withdrawal.